Smoothed Online Optimization with Unreliable Predictions: Introduction

 \section{Introduction}

-We consider online optimization with switching costs in a general metric space $(M, d)$ wherein, at each time $t$, a decision-maker observes a non-convex \emph{hitting cost} function $f_t : M \to [0, \infty]$ and must decide upon some $x_t \in M$, paying $f_t(x_t) + d(x_t, x_{t-1})$, where $d$ characterizes the \emph{switching cost}.
+We consider online (non-convex) optimization with switching costs in a normed vector space $(X, \lVert \cdot \rVert)$ wherein, at each time $t$, a decision-maker observes a non-convex \emph{hitting cost} function $f_t : X \to [0, \infty]$ and must decide upon some $x_t \in X$, paying $f_t(x_t) + \lVert x_t - x_{t-1} \rVert$, where $\lVert \cdot \rVert$ characterizes the \emph{switching cost}.
+Throughout, we assume that $f_t$ is globally $\alpha$-polyhedral (see Definition \ref{def:polyhedral}).
 Moreover, we assume that the decision maker has access to an \emph{untrusted prediction} $\tilde{x}_t$ of the optimal decision during each round, such as the decision suggested by a black-box AI tool for that round.